South Dakota CPA requirements

 Minimum education requirement

-24 semester hours in accounting including elementary principles of accounting
+- 24 semester hours in accounting including elementary principles of accounting

-24 semester hours in business courses other than accounting
+- 24 semester hours in business courses other than accounting

 Minimum experience requirement

 An applicant for initial issuance of a certificate under this chapter shall show that the applicant has acquired one year of experience.
-This experience shall include providing any type of service or advice involving the use of accounting, attest, management advisory, financial advisory, tax, or consulting skills, all of which were verified by a licensee, meeting requirements prescribed by the board, by rule promulgated pursuant to chapter 1-26.
+This experience shall include providing any type of service or advice involving the use of accounting, attestation, management advisory, financial advisory, tax, or consulting skills, all of which were verified by a licensee, meeting requirements prescribed by the board, by rule promulgated pursuant to chapter 1-26.

 Acceptable experience may be gained through employment in government, industry, academia, or public practice.
 Any person holding a valid certificate issued by this state prior to July 1, 2002, is deemed to have met the requirements of this section.

 Applicant shall pass an examination covering the rules of ethics and professional conduct promulgated by the board pursuant to chapter 1-26.
-The examination may be part of the uniform CPA examination or may be a separate examination.
+The examination may be part of the uniform CPA Examination or may be a separate examination.